-What follows is a shortened list of academic talks I have given since I joined the faculty of the Department of History of Science, Technology and Medicine at Peking University.
-These are the lectures that I consider to be most representative of my teaching and research each year, and which I report along with a brief outline.
+What follows is a list of selected of academic talks I have given since I joined the faculty of the Department of History of Science, Technology and Medicine at Peking University.

 The Emergence of Computational Statistical Mechanics and its Early Applications in Theoretical Physics and Molecular Biology, 1950s–1980s

 Department of History of Science, Technology and Medicine, Peking University, 15 December 2022